jankoczanik/word-game/README.md

 ## Credits:

-- Inspired by the classic Yahtzee game
+- The word list sourced from the [dwyl/english-words](https://github.com/dwyl/english-words) repository